allthingsclowd/vault_approle/ReadMe.md

 What the new functionality needs to do?
 Why we need this functionality?
 Explanation on how this functionality was implemented goes in the PR.
+### - Add response wrapping feature to secret-id
+This advanced feature ensures that ONLY the application gets to see the actual Secret-Id

 ## Done